 Nine EERE technology offices are funding 10 Phase I topic areas (Advanced Manufacturing I & II, Bioenergy, Buildings, Fuel Cells, Geothermal.
 Solar, Vehicles, Water, and Wind) across 29 subtopics.
 Some examples of EERE-funded projects include the following:

-- TDA Research Inc. of Wheat Ridge, CO, will develop a smart hydrogen tank design that uses active cooling of the hot gas (reduction of 20°C or more) during fast refueling.
+- TDA Research Inc. of Wheat Ridge, Colorado, will develop a smart hydrogen tank design that uses active cooling of the hot gas (reduction of 20°C or more) during fast refueling.
 (Fuel Cell Technologies Office)

 Small businesses play a major role in spurring innovation and creating jobs in the U.S. economy.
 Congress created the SBIR and STTR programs to leverage small businesses to advance innovation at federal agencies.
 DOE developed Technology Transfer Opportunity subtopics as a way for small businesses to partner with national laboratories on research and development needed to speed commercialization of national laboratory inventions.